aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 ## Wrap-up

 In this article, I've covered the high-level steps required for deployment of the Citrix Workspace app across the various major platforms supported by Microsoft Intune.
 Mobile platforms, including the Microsoft Store on Windows 10, will require the least amount of administrative effort to configure, deploy and update.
-For most organisations supporting Windows as their primary platform, even with Microsoft Intune, the choice of deployment solution will depend on Workspace app feature requirements.
+For most organisations supporting Windows as their primary platform, even with Microsoft Intune, the choice of deployment solution will depend on Workpace app feature requirements.